TriDefender/zcode-api/Android-APP/README.md

 This document explains how to build the Android APK from source.
-The Android app wraps the TypeScript proxy server (bundled as a Node.js CJS bundle) inside a Kotlin shell; OAuth login happens in an embedded Android System WebView.
+The Android app wraps the TypeScript proxy server (bundled as a Node.js CJS bundle) inside a Kotlin shell; OAuth login happens in the system browser via Custom Tabs.

 ## Prerequisites